magiccodingman/MagicOnnxRuntimeGenAi/README.md

 **MagicOnnxRuntimeGenAI** is an extension of the `Microsoft.ML.OnnxRuntimeGenAI` library that removes the limitations associated with hardware utilization and platform compatibility.
 It allows you to run multiple AI models on different hardware environments (CPU, CUDA, DirectML) simultaneously in a single instance, solving the original library’s constraint of choosing only one type of hardware at a time.
 The goal is to maintain code similarity with the original library, while enhancing flexibility and scalability.

 ## Setup
 I will be making a setup guide in the near future.
 NuGet package has these odd issues.
 For example if I do DML first then CPU, everything works.
 If I do CPU then DML it doesn't work.
 But I cannot replicate this issue outside the origin solution.
 It's extremely odd.
+I'm working it out though.

 ## Features